mor1/mirage-vagrant-vms/README.md

 If when logging in the first time after provisioning you find that the shared filesystem is not accessible (by default at `/host`), logout, `vagrant halt` and `vagrant up`.

-## TODO

-Include configure script to produce Vagrantfile based on username (to mount home directory -- this is currently hardcoded to "/Users/mort").